rajan-blackboxes/dog-breed-classifier/README.md

+# dog-breed-classifier
-This is implementation of classifier which classifies the dogs breeds,  project is associated to deep learning nanodegree udacity.
+This is implementation of classifier which classifies the dogs breeds.
+This project is associated to deep learning nanodegree udacity.

-Referenceg:
-- Udacity Deep learning nanodegree